elahe870/cs50x-Final-Project/README.md

 Installation Tips:

-    -Ensure `cs50` and `pdfkit` are installed via pip: pip install cs50 pdfkit
+    - Ensure `cs50` and `pdfkit` are installed via pip: pip install cs50 pdfkit

-    - wkhtmltopdf should be installed (on 1-windows or 2-linux , recognized in program) in order to pdf files generate successfully.

     - SQLite is used for local database storage (no additional setup needed).

+    - 📄 PDF Generation Requirement: Installing wkhtmltopdf To enable PDF generation in this application, ensure that wkhtmltopdf is installed and accessible.
+The application automatically checks both Windows and Linux path for wkhtmltopdf.

+        For Windows:
+            1- Download the Windows installer from the official wkhtmltopdf downloads page.

+            2- Run the installer and follow the on-screen instructions to complete the installation.

+            3- Verify the installation by opening Command Prompt and running: wkhtmltopdf --version You should see the installed version number displayed.

+        For Linux:
+            1- Download the appropriate Linux package from the wkhtmltopdf downloads page.

+            2- Install the package using your distribution's package manager.
+For example, on Ubuntu:
+                sudo apt install ./wkhtmltox_0.12.6-1.focal_amd64.deb

+            3- Verify the installation by running: wkhtmltopdf --version

+        Note: Ensure that the wkhtmltopdf executable is in your system's PATH so that the application can access it.

+        By following these steps, you'll have wkhtmltopdf properly installed, allowing the application to generate PDF files successfully.

 The database (GMP.db) includes the following tables: